JoeHO888/JoeHo888.github.io/projects/Attempt-to-solve-Geetest-CAPTCHA.md

 ```

 Remark:
 cv2.matchTemplate used above is decided for object detection.
-Therefore, we can use this after we get the target to finde the target location in main pane theoretically.
+Theoretically, we can use this to find corresponding icons  if we already what are the targets are.

 However, we will have low accuracy if we apply it directly.
-First, targets and icons in the CAPTCHA are not similar, we will have lots of false positive if we do not do some cleansing beforehand (e.g. background removal and thresholding).
-Second, targets and icons are in the same size, the cv2.matchTemplate can not handle this scenario.
+First, targets and icons in the CAPTCHA are not the same, we will have low accuracy if we do not do some cleansing beforehand (e.g. background removal and thresholding).
+Second, targets and icons are in the different sizes, the cv2.matchTemplate can not handle this scenario.
 (We actually do some resizing, but it is rather trival, so we do not discuss it here)
 {% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/match-icons-with-targets.jpg" alt="Match icons in main_pane with targets" caption="Match icons in main_pane with targets" %}

 ### 6. Let our bot click the icons selected.